 When kids are young, party planning is relatively easy.
 They are not as fussy, and as a parent, you are trying to create special memories and images for your children to look back upon fondly.
 Some popular ways parents celebrate is to pick a favorite television character and build a themed party around it.
 Or choose a fun place to visit like a petting zoo or kiddie gymnastics center, and the kids will be busy and happy.

 Things become a bit more tricky as children grow older.
-Their tastes begin to mature and the old standbys are no longer an option which means it's time to get creative and actual listen to their needs.
+Their tastes begin to mature, and the old standbys are no longer an option which means it's time to get creative and actually listen to their needs.
 So what can be done for those kids who are long past purple dinosaurs, but too young for a night on the town?
-Consider hosting a mystery party for those tweens and young teens.
+Consider hosting an escape room or mystery party for those tweens and young teens.

 Before You Get Started